OFFICE GROUP - Tax Strategy

 The Group has clear lines of responsibility and accountability in respect of its tax affairs.
 The Chief Operating Officer has overall accountability and responsibility for the management of the Group’s tax affairs, and is the designated Senior Accounting Officer under the Finance Act 2016 for this purpose.

-The Group has adequate, professionally qualified and suitably experienced personnel, and where necessary has engaged external advisors to administer its tax affairs so as to minimise compliance risk across all forms of direct and indirect taxation to which the Group is subject.
+The Group has adequate, professionally qualified and suitably experienced personnel, and where necessary has engaged external advisors, to administer its tax affairs so as to minimise compliance risk across all forms of direct and indirect taxation to which the Group is subject.

-Any tax risks identified are assessed to arrive at a well-reasoned conclusion and where there is uncertainty on the application or interpretation of tax laws, external professional advice is taken to support the Group’s decision making process.
+Any tax risks identified are assessed to arrive at a well-reasoned conclusion and where there is uncertainty on the application or interpretation of tax laws, external professional advice is taken to guide and support the Group’s decision-making process.

 The Group’s tax policy is reviewed periodically by the Group’s Audit Committee and the Board.

 The Group is committed to the principles of having an open and transparent relationship with the tax authorities in the countries where it operates.
 All dealings with tax authorities and other relevant fiscal authorities are conducted in a collaborative, courteous and timely manner.
-The aim is to resolve issues with tax authorities on a timely basis and ensure disputed matters are resolved early and in a reasonable manner where possible.
+The aim is to engage on issues with tax authorities on a timely basis and ensure disputed matters are resolved early and in a reasonable manner where possible.

 The Group is aware of the importance of migrating its tax reporting to a digital platform to ensure transparency with the tax authorities and is in the process of developing automated tax processes to achieve this objective.